-The speakers should be connected directly to the speaker-level output of your power amplifiers using high quality speaker cables and the 5way binding posts.
-We recommend the Absolute Fidelity Loudspeaker Interface Cables.
+The speakers should be connected directly to the speaker-level output of your power amplifiers using high quality speaker cables and the 5-way binding posts.

 The high-level thru-put binding posts are for connecting to a subwoofer.
-We recommend the Genesis ServoSub[TM] 4/8 as the perfect complement to this speaker.
+We recommend the Genesis ServoSubTM 4/8 as the perfect complement to this speaker.
 The correct cable for connecting a loudspeaker to a ServoSub is an interconnect cable, and not a loudspeaker cable.

 The ServoSub has a high-impedance input, and the speaker and power amplifier has a low-impedance output.
-A computer-networking CAT5 cable can be used as this "jumper" if a good interconnect cable is not available.
-A better option is to use the Genesis ServoSub Interface Cables.
+A computer-networking CAT6 cable can be used as this "jumper" if a good interconnect cable is not available.